github9984/homebridge-xiaomi-purifier-3/README.md

 1. Install required packages.

 	```
-	npm install -g homebridge-xiaomi-purifier-3 miio
+	npm install -g homebridge-xiaomi-purifier-3
 	```

-2. Make sure your Homebridge server is same network with your air purifier, then run following command to discover the token.
+2. Make sure your Homebridge server is same network with your device, then run following command to discover the token.

 	```
 	miio discover --sync